MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/quickstart.md

 There are two primary ways to explore your metrics from PlayFab Game Manager:

-1. Trends - A collection of graphs visualizing performance over time.
+- Trends - A collection of graphs visualizing performance over time.
-2. Reports - Data tables comparing.
+- Reports - Data tables comparing.
 Covered in detail in the Reports Section.

-## Trend Tab
+## Trends Tab

-The Trend tab offers an easy way to view and analyze performance across eight key performance indicators:
+The Trends tab offers an easy way to view and analyze performance across eight key performance indicators:

 - MAU
 - DAU